Policy last updated

 - share information about a student with Smile Squad if it is necessary to support a student’s safety, health and wellbeing whilst they are accessing Smile Squad services at school.

-Smile Squad employees will not have access to school or department systems such as CASES21, Compass, HART or SOCS (or any other student information management system or student files), nor should they be provided access by school staff.
+Smile Squad employees will not have access to school or department systems such as CASES21, Compass, HART or SOCS (or any other student information management system or student files), and school staff must not provide Smile Squad employees access.

 Further information and contacts